close

 Words: 630|Page: 1|4 min read

-The Thai–Burma railway which also called the Death Railway.
-The Thailand-Burma Railway and the Burma-Siam Railway and the similar names, was a 415-kilometre railway connecting Ban Pong, Thanbyuzayat and Thailand, Burma, create by the Empire of Japan in 1943 to sustain its influence in the Burma campaign to World War II.
-Its function was to provide Japanese forces in Burma, as a detour thru the sea routes which had become susceptible when Japanese naval strength was reduced in the Battles of the Coral Sea and Midway in May and June 1942.
-Once the railway was finished the Japanese deliberated to attack the British in India and in particular the road and airfields used by the Allies to supply China over the Himalayan Mountains.
+The Thai–Burma Railway, also known as the Death Railway, the Thailand-Burma Railway, and the Burma-Siam Railway, was a 415-kilometre railway connecting Ban Pong, Thanbyuzayat, and Thailand with Burma.
+It was created by the Empire of Japan in 1943 to sustain its influence in the Burma campaign during World War II.
+Its function was to provide Japanese forces in Burma with a detour through sea routes, which had become susceptible when Japanese naval strength was reduced in the Battles of the Coral Sea and Midway in May and June 1942.
+Once the railway was completed, the Japanese planned to attack the British in India, particularly targeting the road and airfields used by the Allies to supply China over the Himalayan Mountains.

 Get a custom paper now from our expert writers.